davekopecek/drude-d7-starter/README.md

 # Drude powered Drupal 7 Installation

-This is a sample vanilla Drupal 7 installation pre-configured for use with Drude.
+This is an empty Drude Drupal 7 installation.
+Git pull your existing site into /docroot

+TODO: Edit Everything after this line

 Features: